romanjrdykyj/select2dot1/README.md

 ## Model Structur Data

 To use Select2dot1 widget you have to pass data to SelectDataController.
-Data must be in list of SingleCategoryModel.
+Data must be on the list of SingleCategoryModel.

 SingleCategoryModel is a model which contains data about single category.
 Parameters: